trouze/dbt-gpt/README.md

  #### Connect to Github
 - run `git init`.
-- Connect your lcoal code to a Github repo.
+- Connect your local code to a Github repo.

 ## Join the dbt Community